Boiler Service Cost

 Man servicing a boiler

-The cost to service boilers depends on the type of boiler and whether the service is a one-off or an annual service.
+The cost of a boiler service depends on the type of boiler and whether the service is a one-off or an annual service.
 A one-off service will normally cost more as it is not part of a regular contract.
 Different companies or installers will offer different types of service cover for your boiler and location within the UK will also impact the cost.

-Typically, the average boiler service cost will be around £70-£120, but this will depend on the particular plan you have in place for your boiler maintenance.
-Most annual boiler services are part of insurance cover for your boiler that protects you against unexpected costs should it suffer a fault or breakdown.
+Typically, the average boiler service cost will be around £70 to £120, but this will depend on the particular plan you have in place for your boiler maintenance.
+Most annual boiler services are part of insurance coverage for your boiler that protects you against unexpected costs should it suffer a fault or breakdown.

-The average cost of a one-off service is between £90-£130 depending on which company you use.
+The average one-off boiler service price is between £90 to £130 depending on which company you use.

-An emergency or last minute service may cost a lot more.
+An emergency or last-minute boiler service cost may be a lot higher.
 This does not cover any repairs or replacement parts that may be needed.

 The cost of servicing a boiler will depend on a number of factors; the type of boiler or rather the type of fuel that the boiler runs on such as gas, oil, electricity etc., the age and condition of the boiler and where you live in the UK.